emilbullet69/Docker-Fast-API/README.rst

  https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv

 7. Unzip it and put it into the :code:`temp_dir` in the project’s root
 8. Run :code:`docker-compose up -d`
 9. Wait until both containers are up and running, then visit http://localhost:8090/docs
+10. Expand the needed endpoint > click on :code:`Try it out` button> Modify the request as you wish > Click :code:`Execute`

-10. Here you can experiment with the functionality using a nice Swagger UI.
-Docu also available there.
+Here you can experiment with the functionality using a nice Swagger UI.
+Docu also available.

 Important note!: The DB is empty.
 It is getting filled up during the container startup.